ashmore11/mvcspa/README.md

 # mvcspa
-Single page application using the model view controller style
+Single page application boilerplate that takes advantage of ECMAScript 6, Jade templates, Stylus and Gulp